MichaelSturgeon/Foresight/README.md

 # Overview
 Foresight is a free micro-blogging social networking application designed using Django.
 At its core Foresight allows individuals to exchange brief text messages, enabling them to share thoughts, ideas and updates in a concise manner.
 Users can create short posts that capture their insight or experience, making it easy for others to engage with their content.

 In addition to sharing their own messages, users can express their appreciation for the contribution of others by liking posts.
 This feature not only fosters a sense of community but also encourages positive interactions and feedback among users.
-By liking content, individuals can show support for their peers, highlight valuable insights and promote a culture of recognition and encouragement within the platform, leaving users with a positive user experience
+By liking content, individuals can show support for their peers, highlight valuable insights and promote a culture of recognition and encouragement within the platform, leaving users with a positive user experience.

+Here's A Link To [Foresight](https://pp4-foresight-fe6a36fe8027.herokuapp.com/)
 # UX
 The five planes of user experience design (UXD) were critical in guiding this project, serving as a foundational framework that informed every decision made throughout its lifecycle.
 Each plane – strategy, scope, structure, skeleton, and surface – played a significant role in shaping the final product, ensuring that it not only met functional requirements but also resonated with the users.